ufz/ogs/web/content/docs/userguide/troubleshooting/get-support.md

     parent = "troubleshooting"
 +++

-If you encounter issues using or developing OGS please let us know.
+If you encounter issues using or developing OGS let us know.
 To help you in the best possible way we need detailed information about the problem from you.
-In the best case we can reproduce the issue by ourselves and fix it for you.
-So please provide the following information:
+In the best case we can reproduce the issue by ourselves and possibly fix it for you.
+Please provide the following information:

 ### Report contents